This post may contain affiliate links, please see the privacy policy for details.

 • Lightly spray grill grates with vegetable oil.
 Place steaks directly onto the grill grates.
 Close the lid.

-• Smoke until steak reaches an internal temp of 110 degrees F. This took us 1 hour 25 minutes, but cooking times can vary so be sure to check the temperature of the steak before removing.
+• Smoke until the steak reaches an internal temperature of 110 degrees F. This took my steaks 1 hour 25 minutes, but cooking times can vary so be sure to check the temperature of the steak before removing.

-• Preheat the broiler on high and set the oven rack 4” below the broiler.
+• Preheat the broiler on high and set the oven rack 4 inches below the broiler.

-• Place steak onto a baking sheet.
+• Place the steak on a baking sheet.
 Discard rosemary.
 Place under the broiler to sear for 3 minutes per side.
-Check internal temperature has reached 125 degrees F before removing (for medium rare)
+Check the internal temperature has reached 125 degrees F before removing (for medium rare).

-• Place onto a wooden cutting board and let rest for 10 minutes.
-(Carryover cooking will raise the temp 5 degrees F as it rests)
+• Place the meat on a wooden cutting board and let it rest for 10 minutes.
+(Carryover cooking will raise the temperature another 5 degrees F as it rests).

 • Slice against the grain.